mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Suspects someone specific but has no proof

 **Persuasion DC 15 (Getting More Info):**
-> *"Alright, I'll be honest.
+> *"All right, I'll be honest.
 I suspect it might be Garrett Stone, the mason.
 He's been acting strange—asking questions about old ruins, meeting with strangers.
 But I can't accuse a respected craftsman without evidence.
 His family's been here for generations.
 If I'm wrong, I destroy an innocent man.
 If I'm right and move too fast, he warns the others.
 That's why I need investigators, not guards."*

 ---